-Your LX-9 can determine bottom composition.
+The Marcum Digital Sonar can also be used to determine bottom composition.
 The thicker and bolder your bottom shows, the harder the bottom is.
 In some cases, hard bottom can be indicated by a "double" or second echo that will show on your display at approximately twice the water depth.
 Soft bottom (silt, mud, muck) will only register one bottom reading.
-Using your Sonar in conjunction with the underwater viewing system is a great way to learn how to interpret your sonar signals.
+Using your Sonar in conjunction with an underwater viewing system is a great way to learn how to interpret your sonar signals.

-READING FISH - Fish will generally appear as separate targets from the bottom.
-Depending on the size of the fish and the location within the transmit beam, fish can show up as any of the colors in the palette you are using.
-Larger fish located in the center of the beam (cone) will probably appear RED and will be displayed as a wider band on the display.
-Smaller fish or fish on the outside of the cone may appear as any of the other colors.
+READING FISH- Fish will generally appear as separate targets from the bottom.
+Depending on the size of the fish and the location within the transmit beam they can show as any of the colors in the palette you are using.
+RED indicates the strongest signal on all the color palettes, and this generally indicates a fish directly below the transducer.
+Smaller fish or fish on the outside of the cone may appear orange, yellow, or even green or blue.
 Fish moving through the transmit beam may change color as the return signal strengthens or weakens reflecting their location.

 Some fish, like walleyes, are notorious for cruising right on the bottom.
-The LX-9 has target separation fine enough that it will generally show bottom hugging fish as a separate signal.
+The Marcum Digital Sonar has target separation fine enough that it will generally show bottom hugging fish as a separate signal.
 However, fish that are right on the bottom can appear as part of the bottom.
-The best indication of a fish sitting right on the bottom is that the leading edge of the bottom return signal is either a dithering or flickering segment right at the bottom.
-If you are experiencing a lot of fish tight to the bottom, be sure to try using the "Chart Enhance" in the Scrolling Graph mode-this helps separate signals from bottom hugging fish from the bottom.
+The best indication of a fish sitting right on the bottom is that the leading edge of the bottom return signal is a thin band of a color other than red, possibly dithering or flickering.
+It is important that the sensitivity be kept to a minimum when displaying a strong bottom return.
+Having your sensitivity too high will flood out the ability to differentiate targets and clutter the display.
 Utilizing the ZOOM feature can give you a magnified look at the bottom when this is happening, and help you better learn what is going on below you.

-Schooling fish, like crappies or tullibees, will sometimes group in large numbers suspended off the bottom.
+Schooling fish, like panfish, will sometimes group in large numbers suspended off the bottom.
 A big school of fish concentrated in one portion of the water column can show on your sonar as one large "blob", and it can be difficult to pick out individual targets.
 Zooming in on the zone with the most fish will give you better definition, and switching to the 8 degree cone will eliminate signals from fish on the periphery of your area, improving your definition even more.

-READING LURES AND JIGS- The LX-9 will pick up and display the smallest of lures and jigs.
-When tuning the unit to display your lure, lower the object to the desired depth and turn up the SENSITIVITY until you see the lure on the display.
-It is important that the SENSITIVITY be set so it displays the lure or bait as you raise or lower it.
-Once you have the SENSITIVITY set where you want it, you can fine-tune your signals by using the TARGET ADJUST button.
+READING LURES AND JIGS- The Marcum Digital Sonar will pick up and display the smallest of lures and jigs.
+When tuning the unit to display your lure, lower it to the desired depth and turn up the SENS until you see the lure or bait on the display.
+It is important that the SENS be set so it displays the lure or bait as you raise or lower it.
+Once you have the SENS set where you want it, you can fine- tune your signals by using the TARGET ADJUST button.